The age-old question coming from seniors getting ready to retire is, “What am I going to do with all of my free time?”

-- Clubs/Associations – There are many clubs which provide social interaction for seniors, and they are over-the-top fun.
+- Clubs/Associations – There are many clubs that provide social interaction for seniors, and they are over-the-top fun.
 One of my favorites is the Red Hat Society.
 Or, this may be the year to learn how to play Maj or Canasta, and join a Maj group or Canasta group.

 - Exercise – Now that you’re retired you can honestly say, “This is the year that I’m going to get into shape,” because you really have no more excuses.
-Going for long walks (it helps to have a dog along for company), swimming or yoga and tai chi are all excellent choices for seniors.
+Going for long walks (it helps to have a dog along for company), swimming or yoga, and tai chi are all excellent choices for seniors.

-- Cooking – Baking and cooking are fun, creative and delicious ways to fill the retirement hours.
-There are numerous cooking shows on specified cooking networks, books and magazines.
+- Cooking – Baking and cooking are fun, creative, and delicious ways to fill the retirement hours.
+There are numerous cooking shows on specified cooking networks, books, and magazines.
 Take some of your baked goods to family and friends – they’ll be tickled pink and surprised.
 Have a dinner party wholly created by you, and share your recipes.

 - The Great Outdoors – Now is the time to identify that bird song to the correct bird.
 Get some different bird feeders to attract a variety of birds to your backyard.
 There are even stores that carry all the products and information that you will need.
 You can do the same with flowers and plants.
 When you go for your walks, you will be able to identify and talk about the plant varieties that you come upon.